mithran-gheewiz/Berkeley_ML_PA11_1_Assignment/README.md

 From the above graph, we can see that cars with four cylinders have a tight range with a median of around $8000.
 However, it has a huge number of outliers that go all the way up to approximately $50,000.
 Another interesting thing from the graph, cars with six cylinders have a median of approximately $13,000 with the third quartile (75%) of the data at $28,000.
 Vehicles with 8 cylinders have a median value of $15,000 and a spread that is similar to the cars with 6 cylinders.
 Vehicles with 10 to 12 cylinders have median values that are less than cars with 6 or 8 cylinders.
-As a general rule of thumb, I would propose that used car dealerships stock vehicles with 6, and 8 cylinders.
+I would propose that used car dealerships stock vehicles with 6, and 8 cylinders.
 These vehicles can be sold at a higher price with the greater profit margin.
 Used car dealership should also stock 4 cylinder vehicles because this car is in demand by customers.

 ![image](https://github.com/user-attachments/assets/760a44ab-4761-4048-85f5-1c8aa83cf056)
 Fig. 2.
 Box and whisker plot of price versus age (bins)